By Emma Houxbois

 It’s an intricate sequence that weaves together fantasies of nuclear annihilation with the sensory oblivion of orgasm but the key connection to Shining Knight is how the narrator in Flex Mentallo connects the death of adolescence and imagination to the images of nuclear annihilation that he found in anti war zines.
 The connection between cold war anxiety and the dominance of pessimistic realism in superhero comics extends beyond the anecdote to the implicit critique of Watchmen in Flex’s journey centering his search for a missing analogue of The Question and/or Rorschach.

-For the most part, Seven Soldiers of Victory stands out as an ideal entry point into Morrison’s denser, more difficult works like Doom Patrol or The Invisibles by laying out the mechanics of his most ubiquitous themes like the resolution of binary opposites into a synthesis in easily understood terms – but Shining Knight #3 works in the opposite direction, requiring a fuller understanding of the Morrison oeuvre to see what he’s driving at.
+For the most part, Seven Soldiers of Victory stands out as an ideal entry point into Morrison’s denser, more difficult works like Doom Patrol or The Invisibles by laying out the mechanics of their most ubiquitous themes like the resolution of binary opposites into a synthesis in easily understood terms – but Shining Knight #3 works in the opposite direction, requiring a fuller understanding of the Morrison oeuvre to see what they’re driving at.

-He returns to the fundamental dynamics of Flex Mentallo in Shining Knight, but steps back from the specific politics of superhero comics, Cold War nuclear anxiety, and the intrusion of selective, cynical realism by cloaking them in Arthurian legend.
+Morrison returns to the fundamental dynamics of Flex Mentallo in Shining Knight, but steps back from the specific politics of superhero comics, Cold War nuclear anxiety, and the intrusion of selective, cynical realism by cloaking them in Arthurian legend.
 What was fundamentally an internal struggle over delayed maturity and loss of innocence in Flex Mentallo is reconstructed in Shining Knight as a cosmic battle with a clear external enemy.

 Where Flex Mentallo resolved the feeling of existing in a fundamentally flawed, incomplete world as a loss of imagination tied to a loss of innocence, Shining Knight and Seven Soldiers of Victory as a whole attributes that gnostic unease to Glorianna and the Sheeda as a cyclically colonizing force.